bayegaspard/OpenSetPerf/README.md

       - Energy OOD
       - Competitive Overcomlete Output Layer (COOL)
       - Deep Open Classification (DOC)
+      - OpenNet (iiMod) Created from the equations in the related paper.
     - This code is modified as minimally as possible.
+    - All of the implementations list a link at the top of where they were sourced from.

 - `Saves`
   - This is the output file that will save all of metrics from the model.